 -

-On average, surface conditions (wave height) are better (lower) during the summer months (May – November), allowing us more frequent access to the windward dive sites.
-However, these months are more prone to algal blooms and sargassum seaweed build up, making visibility more variable.
+On average, surface conditions (wave height) are better (lower) during the summer months (May – November), allowing us more frequent access to the windward dive sites (highly dependent on tropical storm formations).
+However, these months are more prone to algal blooms (not common), making visibility more variable.
+Keep in mind that the low/high tide cycle has a much bigger impact on the visibility at the dive sites.
+FYI bad visibility for us is 30-40ft (9-12m); so still pretty good!

-On average, surface conditions (wave height) are worse (higher) during the winter months (November – May), often limiting our dive site choice.
+On average, surface conditions (wave height) are worse (higher) during the winter months (December – April), often limiting our dive site choice.
 However, the visibility during these months is almost always in excess of 18m/60ft, if not 30m/100ft.
-Spotted eagle rays (Aetobatus narinari) are far more social during the winter months, and tend to congregate at our shallow, sheltered dive sites (The Pillars of Hercules and Black’s Point).
+Spotted eagle rays (Aetobatus narinari) are more social during the winter months, and tend to congregate at our shallow, sheltered dive sites (The Pillars of Hercules and Black’s Point), although we do spot them year-round.

 -